raphaelletseng/raphaelle.github.io/_posts/2019-09-03-Visualising_company_diversity_data_with_kibana_and_elasticsearch.md

 - to access kibana, run: 127.0.0.1:5601 in the browser.

 ## 2. Source of data
-Since I'm still learning and wanted to play around a little with kibana, I decided to use a dataset I was already familiar with:
+Since I'm still learning and wanted to play around a little with kibana, I decided to use a data set I was already familiar with:
 [Diversity in Tech](https://informationisbeautiful.net/visualizations/diversity-in-tech/).
 This is the same set we used in March 2019's
 Boston TechTogether Hackathon to build a google chrome extension where you can visualise company diversity data.
 (You can download that cool project [here](https://github.com/raphaelletseng/know_your_company)!)